CodingIsaac/Staking-with-BoredApeNFT/README.md

 Steps to Interact with the contract
 <hr>
-1. Create an ERC20 token.
+1. Create an ERC20 token. <hr>
-2. Get a bored ape holder from the mainet.
+2. Get a bored ape holder from the mainet. <hr>
-3. Fork the mainnet localhost using the command line below.
+3. Fork the mainnet localhost using the command line below. <hr>

-npx hardhat node --fork https://eth-mainnet.alchemyapi.io/v2/<key>
+ ## npx hardhat node --fork https://eth-mainnet.alchemyapi.io/v2/<key>

 <hr>